Financial-Times/dotcom-page-kit/docs/guides/migrating-from-n-ui-to-page-kit.md

       ...
     });
     ```
+- Find any commented out uses of tracking.
+  - Decide which uses of tracking are still being actively used or monitored.
+Check https://sites.google.com/ft.com/ftproductanalytics/tracking-documents and chartio or speak to the data team.
+  - Reinstate any tracking which is still in use.
 - Build and run the application and check the output in the browser.
   - An o-tracking.bundle.js should have been built.
   - An o-tracking script should be present in the bootstrap html.